pluggdapps/pluggdapps/docs/configuration.rst

     not CERT_NONE, then the `ca_certs` parameter must point to a file of CA certificates.
 SSL options can be set only in the .ini file.

-IHTTPConnection
-    Plugin to handle client connections.

-family
-    Family may be set to either ``AF_INET`` or ``AF_INET6`` to restrict to ipv4 or ipv6 addresses, otherwise both will be used if available.

-ssl.certfile
-    SSL Certificate file location.
-SSL options can be set only in the .ini file.

-ssl.keyfile
-    SSL Key file location.
+backlog
+    Back log of http request that can be queued at listening port.
+This option is directly passed to socket.listen().

+scheme
+    HTTP Scheme to use, either `http` or `https`.
+If left empty `scheme` parameter from [pluggdapps] section will be used.

+ssl.ca_certs
+    The ca_certs file contains a set of concatenated certification authority. certificates, which are used to validate certificates passed from the other end of the connection.
 SSL options can be set only in the .ini file.

 host
     Address may be either an IP address or hostname.
 If it's a hostname,